How to become Set designer

 Apprenticeship

-You could do a Scenic Artist Level 3 Advanced Apprenticeship.
+You could apply to do a Scenic Artist Level 3 Advanced Apprenticeship, or Scenic Construction Technician Level 3 Advanced Apprenticeship.

-This usually takes around 2 years to complete as a mix of study and workplace learning.
+These can take around 2 to 3 years to complete and are a mix of workplace training and off-site study.

 Entry requirements